We help clients bring their brand to life throughout an organization, internally and externally.

 Speaking of results, here are some client highlights:

 SFMOMA’S successful grand re-opening took place several years ago, which prompted the need for a brand strategy refresh and a new creative campaign.
-GBW is serving as strategic consultants, leading internal and external research, brand strategy workshops, and advising on the brand’s intersection with culture and values.
+GBW is serving as strategic consultants, analyzing existing research, interviewing key staff members, facilitating brand strategy workshops, and advising on marketing and communications.

 Sutherland: A new logo, visual identity, and corporate applications